andreabonvini/Notes/MachineLearningRestelli/MachineLearningRestelli.md

   When ${\lambda \to 0}$, the cost function becomes similar to the linear regression cost function.
 So lowering ${\lambda}$, the model will resemble the linear regression model.

   It is always principled to standardize the features before applying the ridge regression algorithm.
 Why is this?
-The coefficients that are produced by the standard least squares method are scale equivariant, i.e. if we multiply each input by ${c}$ then the corresponding coefficients are scaled by a factor of ${\frac{1}{c}}$.
-Therefore, regardless of how the predictor is scaled, the multiplication of the coefficient and the predictor ${(w_jx_j)}$ remains the same.
+The coefficients that are produced by the standard least squares method are scale equivariant, i.e. if we multiply each input by ${c}​$ then the corresponding coefficients are scaled by a factor of ${\frac{1}{c}}​$.
+Therefore, regardless of how the predictor is scaled, the multiplication of the coefficient and the predictor ${(w_jx_j)}​$ remains the same.
 However, this is not the case with ridge regression, and therefore, we need to standardize the predictors or bring the predictors to the same scale before performing ridge regression. the formula used to do this is given below.
   $$
   \hat{x}_{ij}=\frac{x_{ij}}{\sqrt{\frac{1}{n}\sum^n_{i=1}(x_{ij}-\bar{x}_j)^2}}
   $$